ksaaskil/helloworld-chrome-extension/README.md

 # Example Chrome extension

-Chrome extension built on top of [these instructions](https://developer.chrome.com/extensions/getstarted), demonstrating some features of interest.
+Chrome extension initially built on top of [these instructions](https://developer.chrome.com/extensions/getstarted), with more features added while learning.

 ## Usage